substrate-developer-hub/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/overview.md

 keywords: pallet design, intermediate, runtime
 ---

-# 😺 Substrate Kitties Workshop
+# 😺 Substrate Kitties
-_This is a 5 part series workshop that steps you through building a dapp for managing Substrate Kitties._
+_This is a 5 part tutorial series that steps you through building a dApp for managing Substrate Kitties from scratch._

 ## Learning outcomes